lap00zza/Grabber/README.md

 **If you get a Tampermonkey page requesting origin permission, remember to click allow.**

 ## What is metadata.json?
-> You can use [Renamer](https://github.com/lap00zza/Renamer) to bulk rename file using metadata.json
+> You can use [Renamer](https://github.com/lap00zza/Renamer) to bulk rename files using metadata.json

 ![metadata.json](https://image.ibb.co/iR0Mxk/metadata.png)